 Contrary to this, Dutch painting carried a more naturalistic sense of visuality.
 Instead of being concerned with depicting significant human actions from historic mythoses, Dutch painters wanted to convey the visual world around them.
 The purpose of their paintings was never to narrate a story, but to describe an environment.
 Not only did the motifs thus radically differ from those within Italian art, but the ways these motifs were portrayed also carried a number of disparate aspects: an optical instead of perspectival composition, showing the world as it appears before the human eye without any forms of visual hierarchies; a photorealistic attention to detail, treating all of the painting’s elements with equal care and interest; and the absence of a prior frame, giving the impression that the painted motif is just a part of a bigger picture that extends beyond the edges of the canvas.

 This central distinction in character between Dutch and Italian painting was largely due to cultural differences; whereas Italian art was under the strong influence of the church, Dutch painting was closely tied to its culture’s large interest in exploring the world.
 This in itself also resulted in different evaluations for the artistic profession; as the seemingly opposite fields ‘art’ and ‘science’ were perceived by the Dutch for their similarities more than their differences, the artist wasn’t held up by some sacred status of creative wondrousness like in Italy, but was seen as a world documenter closely tied professions such as the mapmaker (as seen in the painting by Micker, the distinction between these two was sometimes remarkably vague).
-While the arguably most accurate equivalent to Dutch painting that exists within the realm of storytelling thus would be the documentary, it would still be interesting to explore stories of fiction that contain a descriptive essence in their narrative structure.
+While the arguably most accurate equivalent to Dutch painting that exists within the realm of storytelling thus would be the documentary, it would still be interesting to explore stories of fiction that contain a descriptive essence in their dramatic structure.
 That is, stories where the environment carries a central role and is inherently connected to the progression of the plot.

-Conventional storytelling as we know it always follows a developmental line of narrative that provides buildup and payoff.
+Conventional storytelling as we know it always follows a developmental line of drama that provides buildup and payoff.
 Whether it be Aristotle’s three-act division of ”beginning, middle and end”, Freytag’s pyramid, or the hero’s journey, the things that all theories around the traditional dramatic structure have in common are a protagonist, a goal, and a number of obstacles that have to be overcome in order to reach that goal, which all then results in some sort of development.
 What I’d like to look at though are works of fiction whose dramatic progressions depart from this formula; that don’t have an established goal and obstacles but rather depict the development of their characters through a more directionless progression.
 Works that, similar to 17th century Dutch painting, focus on the environment that surrounds the story as a central part of the story itself, letting world building and narrative work in direct parallel with one another.

 And since the subject of our study derives from a field of artists whose paintings were made under the strong influence of the world that surrounds them, what better way to start things off than by looking at a work whose central theme is exactly that.
 Andrei Tarkovsky’s 1966 medieval epos Andrei Rublev tells the biographical story of the great Russian icon painter of the same name.
 In a carefully constructed medieval Russia, Tarkovsky follows Andrei through eight narratively scattered yet thematically interrelated episodes as he bears witness to life’s cruelties, trials and tribulations of his time; from the dreadful encounter of a group of naked pagans, to a Tatar raid of the city of Vladimir, to the dramatic casting of a bell.
 It is far from a conventional biopic, with its various parts creating more of a fragmented jumble than any chronological progression.
 Neither is Andrei any conventional protagonist, often being present merely in the sidelines as a silent observer, or in some instances not even present at all.
 Carrying the role of a neutral and impartial artist, he isn’t so much a consistently centralized main character as he is a simple witness experiencing the film’s events from a passive distance.
 This goes for the viewer as well; with Tarkovsky’s trademark combination of the long take and tracking shot being consistently present throughout the film, we are, like our protagonist, witnessing the world’s cruelties through merely passive observations, as the camera slowly and gracefully strokes the medieval landscapes.